Calculate your take-home pay in The Great Lakes State. Michigan income tax rate: 4.25%.

 | Take-Home Pay | - | - | - |

-Michigan has a flat income tax system with a top rate of 4.25%.
+Michigan has a flat income tax rate of 4.25%.
 This calculator estimates your take-home pay after federal income tax, state income tax, Social Security, Medicare, and any pre-tax deductions like 401(k) contributions.
 Enter your salary or hourly wage above to see a detailed breakdown of your paycheck.